 Beauty salons are tranquil places of calm and relaxation.
 The last thing you or your customers want is the stress of a dodgy internet connection and a long walk to the local ATM.
 So give your customers a memorable experience with fully mobile contactless payments that come to them.
 And because the Dojo Go is fully wireless and uses mobile SIM connectivity, you can even make payments to your clients' homes.

 The Dojo Go, our completely portable sleek touchscreen card machine, is just £20 per month.
-This includes free access to the Dojo dashboard, where you can access real-time transaction data across multiple locations.
+This includes free access to the Dojo app, where you can access real-time transaction data across multiple locations.

 We also transform your Dojo Go from portable to completely mobile with free 3G/4G mobile connectivity as standard.
 So you'll never have to worry about dodgy Wi-FI again.